Export Control Compliance - Interim

 4.2 Export SOPs.
 The Empowered Official has overall responsibility for the University’s compliance with export control laws.
 As such, the Empowered Official shall develop Export SOPs required to establish and administer the University’s export control program in compliance with applicable export control laws and regulations.
-The Empowered Official delegates to the Research Compliance Officer (RCO), Office of Research Integrity and Compliance, the responsibility for day-to-day administration of this Regulation and the Export Control SOPs.
+The Empowered Official delegates to the Director of Export Controls, Office of Export Controls, the responsibility for day-to-day administration of this Regulation and the Export Control SOPs.

 4.3 Delegation of Authority.
-Except as expressly limited or directed by the Empowered Official, the RCO shall have the same powers and responsibilities as are granted in this Regulation to the Empowered Official.
-The RCO shall report annually to the Empowered Official by June 30 of each year on the state of the export control compliance program at the University.
+Except as expressly limited or directed by the Empowered Official, the Director of Export Controls shall have the same powers and responsibilities as are granted in this Regulation to the Empowered Official.
+The Director of Export Controls shall report annually to the Empowered Official by June 30 of each year on the state of the export control compliance program at the University.
 This report may include, among other information, suggestions for modifications to this Regulation or the Export Control SOPs, updates concerning material changes in the export control laws and their potential impact upon the University, and resource needs.